carmelo0511/AirCare/README.md

    ```bash
    npx http-server frontend -c-1
    ```
    Then open `http://localhost:8080` in your browser.
-You can edit `frontend/app.js` to point `apiBaseUrl` to your own API Gateway endpoint if needed.
+To point the frontend to a different API Gateway, update the `API_BASE_URL` value in `frontend/config.js`.
+No application code changes are required.

+### Changing the API endpoint

+The `frontend/config.js` file contains the `API_BASE_URL` constant used by the frontend.
+Update this value if you deploy your own backend or API Gateway endpoint.
+Because the frontend imports the value at runtime, you don't need to modify any JavaScript logic.

 ---